madebypixel02/ABE-Scalability/README.md

 Note: I added a few extra rows of data to the graph for better visualization.

 From the graph we can see a clear pattern.
 As expected, the more users and attributes, the longer it will take to encrypt and decrypt the file 20 times.
-However, we can see that changing them number of attributes doesn't affect the performance of the encryption nearly as much as increasing the number of users does.
+However, we can see that changing the number of attributes doesn't affect the performance of the encryption nearly as much as increasing the number of users does.
 This is easily seen with the case of 5 users and 50 attributes, which roughly takes 30 seconds to finish.
 However, the inverse case of 50 users and 5 attributes per user takes more than double the time, taking almost 90 seconds to complete.

 Thus, we can confidently say that it will be computationally less feasible to have 1k users than having 1k attributes per user.